SumariaAk/searchapplication/README.md

 ## API Documentation

-The API documentation, including the available endpoints and their descriptions, can be found in the [Postman Collection](https://documenter.getpostman.com/view/18012753/2s93z5Ak75#3ccf505a-bf62-44d4-bfd0-b1327f07ed4b) file.
+The API documentation, including the available endpoint and it's description, can be found in the [Postman Collection](https://documenter.getpostman.com/view/18012753/2s93zE3L6e) file.

 ## GitHub Actions